 Juxtaposition happens when there are two or more elements in a scene that contrast with each other.
-Or one element contributes towards the other to create a theme.
+Often, the contrast between the two things creates a theme in your image.

 To create a point of juxtaposition, the picture must contain at least two elements with strong visual weight.
 The viewer looks at both of these at the same time, coming to a conclusion about the purpose of each element.

 What makes juxtaposition such an interesting compositional tool?
-It’s based on the chance appearances of two elements, although it can be forced at times.
+It’s based on the comparison of two different objects or elements.

 Some photos with juxtaposition need context to work.
 This sort of juxtaposition can work well in the right circumstances.
 But you need to make sure that the viewer is aware enough of the relevant information to understand it.